andrelandgraf/react-oauth2-skeleton/README.md

 ## What is this repository for?

 This repository provides a skeleton application that you can fork to quick-start your own React app!

+Find the corresponding backend-api express-oauth2-skeleton (here)[https://github.com/tum-aweink/express-oauth2-skeleton].

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 => we ejected react app!